j3soon/omni-farm-isaac/README.md

 - The job definitions used above contains minimal configuration.
 You can include more configuration options by referring to the [Job Definition Docs](https://docs.omniverse.nvidia.com/farm/latest/guides/creating_job_definitions.html) and the [Farm Examples](https://docs.omniverse.nvidia.com/farm/latest/farm_examples.html).
 - The sample job definition files and the `scripts/save_job.sh` script only allows the use of a single argument `args`.
 You need to modify the job definition file and script to include more arguments if necessary.
 - The default time limit (`active_deadline_seconds`) for K8s pods are set to `86400` (1 day) by Omniverse Farm.
 If the task takes longer than 1 day, the task will be terminated.
 After the K8s pod has been terminated, the K8s job will restart it once (`backoffLimit: 1`) even though `is_retryable` is set to False.
 This restarted K8s pod cannot be cancelled through the Omniverse UI.
 You can modify the time limit by changing the `active_deadline_seconds` field in the job definition file, we set it to 10 days in all job definitions, which is enough for most tasks.
+- The K8s node that the task will run on can be specified by `node_name` under `capacity_requirements` in the job definition file.
+This is useful when you want to run a task on a specific node to debug node-specific issues.
 - The behavior of K8s jobs restarting K8s pods (`backoffLimit: 1`) after K8s pod termination appear to happen when the command exits with a non-zero status code.
 This issue can be observed by running the following:
   ```sh
   kubectl get jobs -n ov-farm -o yaml | grep backoffLimit